 The Ipswich Female Seminary was established in April 1828 by Zilpah Grant and 24-year-old Mary Lyon for the secondary and college-level education of young women.
 It was the first endowed seminary for women and the first to give diplomas to its graduates.

-Joseph Ross (1822-1903) began his working life as a house carpenter in Ipswich, his native town.
-He is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26.
-According to his obituary, “he has been engaged […]
+Joseph Ross (1822-1903) is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26, and became the most common railroad bridge type in the Boston area.
+His corporation Joseph Ross & Sons was highly successful.

 In March 1872, Edward L Davenport and Frederick W Goodwin began publication of the Ipswich Chronicle.
 Several years later, I.J.
 Potter became the proprietor.
 He and his brother J. M. Potter created a chain of papers which included the Ipswich Chronicle, Amesbury Villager, Lynn Reporter, Lynn Bee and the Yankee Blade […]